At the end of a busy day, the last thing a CIO or IT system administrator wants is a phone call about a mission-critical system, like PLM, going down.

 Look to incorporate a team that can create confidence within your PLM solution by bridging the gaps of knowledge or the lack of dedicated staff that may be fragmenting their time between their daily responsibilities and PLM support.

-Instead of hiring and training more staff or piling even more duties onto an overburdened IT, why not consider contracting your support with a third party specialist.
+Instead of hiring and training more staff or piling even more duties onto an overburdened IT, why not consider contacting your support with a third-party specialist.
 Plenty of organizations out there can help you achieve your system goals and stay ahead of problems.

-Every company looking to maximize its PLM investments potential should seriously consider signing up for Application Support.
+Every company looking to maximize its PLM investment potential should seriously consider signing up for Application Support.
 While costing less than the price of a full-time employee, you add the capabilities and functions of a whole team of experts.
-No headaches and no money being wasted.
+No headaches and no money is wasted.